 On the right this lists the model structures on simplicial (pre)sheaves, here displayed as (pre)sheaves with values in simplicial sets, using .

 On the left we have the Joyal–Tierney and Luo–Bubenik–Tim model structures on presheaves of simplicial groupoids.

 (…have to check here the relation )

 To some extent the injective and projective model structures on simplicial presheaves are the two extremes of a larger family of model structures on simplicial presheaves that all have the same weak equivalences but different classes of cofibrations.

 Notably if the domain has the special property that it is a Reedy category there is the Reedy model structure on .
 Its class of cofibrations is intermediate that of the projective and the injective model structure on functors and we have Quillen equivalences

 For general , there is still a whole family of model structures on that interpolates between the injective and the projective model structure.
-This is discussed in
+See intermediate model structure.

 Dependency on the underlying site